Who has defected to Reform UK from the Conservatives and why?

 The Ashfield MP was made Reform UK chief whip after he won the seat he had held for the Conservatives since 2019 for the party in 2024.

-He slammed the Tories for stifling free speech as he left to join Mr Farage’s party.
+He criticised the Tories for stifling free speech as he left to join Mr Farage’s party.

 “And when I find myself suspended for speaking my mind – and, by the way, speaking up on behalf of millions of people up and down the country who agree with me – that for me is unpalatable,” he said.
 “It’s a shocker, if I’m honest.”